Skip to content

 Frequently asked questions

-Why does the native Shopify bulk editor sometimes hide variant metafields?+
+Why does the native Shopify bulk editor sometimes feel limited for variant metafields?+

-Yes, with the same instruction-then-approval flow.
-The proposed write lists the exact variants and the new value before anything applies, and the change can be reverted from chat history.
+Yes.
+The same instruction-then-approval flow applies.
+The proposed write lists the target rows and new values before anything applies, and supported changes can be reverted from command history.

 Explore More